• Skip to primary navigation

 Add the fish mixture, dill, tarragon, peas, freshly ground black pepper, and salt.

-fish pie mixture placed in a baking dish
+fish pie mixture is transferred in a baking dish

 Preheat the fan oven to 180° C (360° F) and start preparing the mashed potatoes.